streampusher/so_id3/README.md

 Use the `add_id3_tags` method in your migration to add the necessary columns to store the tags in the database.
-The second argument should be the string column that contains the path to the mp3.
+The second argument should be the string column that contains the full path to the mp3.

 ```ruby
 class AddId3TagsToTracks < ActiveRecord::Migration